MAAV-Software/mission9-2022/README.md

 ## Introduction
 This README document is a work-in-progress.
 We will populate this more later.

-**Note: this branch is only up to date for WSL users, do not try to use for other platforms.
-Please only refer to [this documentation](docs/WSL.md) for up to date information.**
+**Note: this branch is only up to date for WSL users, use with caution with other platforms.**

 ## Install and Simulator Setup Instructions